-As at 31 December 2018, performance guarantee of approximately HK\$72,802,000 (2017: HK\$71,544,000) and HK\$Nil (2017: HK\$18,178,000) were given by banks and an insurance company respectively in favour of the Group's customers as security for the due performance and observance of the Group's obligations under the contracts entered into between the Group and their customers.
+As at 31 December 2019, performance guarantee of approximately HK\$111,759,000 (2018: HK\$72,802,000) was given by banks respectively in favour of the Group's customers as security for the due performance and observance of the Group's obligations under the contracts entered into between the Group and their customers.
 If the Group fails to provide satisfactory performance to its customers to whom performance guarantee have been given, such customers may demand the banks to pay the sum stipulated in such demand.
 The Group will become liable to compensate such banks accordingly.
 The performance guarantee will be released upon completion of the service contracts.